HomePolitics and Current AffairsPhilippines set to receive first BrahMos missile from India

 Geopolitical Context of BrahMos export

-The BrahMos, known for being the world's fastest supersonic cruise missile, provides the Philippines with a critical asset in its ongoing maritime disputes, particularly with in the West Philippines Sea.
+The BrahMos, known for being the world's fastest supersonic cruise missile, provides the Philippines with a critical asset in its ongoing maritime disputes, particularly with China in the West Philippines Sea.
 Encounters in recent years have seen allegations from Manila of “intimidation and harassment” by Chinese maritime forces.
 It is one of the many security issues active in the region.

 “The BrahMos missiles will significantly boost our naval capabilities, providing a deterrent against threats to our national sovereignty,” Lorenzana stated at the signing ceremony.
-The missile's operational range was initially capped at 290 km, adhering to the Missile Technology Control Regime (MTCR), but has since been extended following India's entry into the regime.
+The missile's operational range was initially capped at 290 km, adhering to the Missile Control Regime (MTCR), but has since been extended following India's entry into the regime.

 Strategic and Defensive Leap for the Philippines